 Footsteps Fund support for stroke rehabilitation robotics

-September 3, 2019 | Simon Jenkins
+March 31, 2020 | Simon Jenkins

-“The support has already allowed us to give a number of undergraduate students the chance to work on this research project over the summer months at a critical early point in their career.
+“Your support has already allowed us to give a number of undergraduate students the chance to work on this research project over the summer months at a critical early point in their career.
 Three fantastic students have been gaining valuable work and research experience by developing and refining the computer games used by MyPAM, to ensure patients interact with it in the most effective and therapeutic way.
 A fourth student, who was part of the research team last year, is continuing his work to test and evaluate more cost-effective ways to power MyPAM.

 “We believe that these developments will help to reduce the cost of the robot, making MyPAM much more affordable, and thus more accessible for patients who need physiotherapy.”

 This support has not only allowed these students to gain essential experience at this early point of their career, but has also allowed the project to continue to develop with fresh new ideas and enthusiasm – creating a cost- effective system which users will find engaging.
 Now, with the continued help of engineering design agency EatFishDesign, a start-up company set up by Leeds alumni, the team is conducting consumer research to further review and assess the needs of patients.

 Your gifts are helping Martin and his team work towards starting a programme of clinical trials of MyPAM later in 2020.